 Author: Katie Le | Katie’s Test Kitchen

-– 2 lbs of pork bones, washed and parboil for 5 minutes on stove top, rinsed well
+- 2 lbs of pork bones OR 2 lbs of pork spare ribs, washed and parboil for 5 minutes on stove top, rinsed well

-– 1 lb of pork paste, sold at Vietnamese delis or in the frozen section at Asian grocery stores; typically a container is 1 lb
+- 1 lb of pork paste, sold at Vietnamese deli shops or in the frozen section at Asian grocery stores; typically 1 lbs in a container

 - 1/2 cup of dried wood ear mushroom, also known as black fungus mushroom (soaked in water for 10 minutes, rinsed well, coarsely chopped)